appsocially/upil-site/docs/README.md

 By using UPIL in a project, we can eliminate code related to tracking user-interaction state.
 UPIL also improves the seperations of concerns of code, by encouraging more logical grouping of related tasks such as component-selection, interaction-event handling, user-input handling, and input-validation.
 Together, this means less chance of errors occuring, and a more logical, maintainable code base.

 ### Improved understanding
 Extracting business logic into a single scenario makes the entire interaction easier to read and understand.
-Without UPIL, these interactions are generally written as business across multiple separate components.
+Without UPIL, these interactions are generally written as coded business logic across multiple separate components.

 ### Isolated development
 By using the UPIL simulator and diagram-builder, scenarios are developed separately from their applications.
 This increases the speed of development, and simplifies debugging of issues.